toahirhussain/Supply-Chain-Performance-SLA-Analytics/README.md

   > - Cost and profitability analysis

   The solution enables business stakeholders to monitor performance, identify risks, and support data-driven operational decisions.

+## ❓ Key questions the project answers
+  • Are shipments meeting SLA delivery targets?
+  • Which carriers and routes contribute most to late deliveries?
+  • Where does inventory risk exist across product categories?
+  • Are we generating revenue efficiently relative to costs?
+  • Which products and suppliers drive high revenue but low margins?